michaelboth/EventAnalyzer/README.md

 > make RELEASE=Yes THREAD_SAFE=Yes
 ```
 ### Windows (Visual Studio console window)
-Unikorn's API can optionally be thread safe, and if so require Posix threads.
-Visual Studio does not have support for Posix tthreads, so you'll need to download and build it:
+Unikorn's API can optionally be thread safe, and if so requires Posix threads.
+Visual Studio does not have native support for Posix threads, so you'll need to download and build it:
 1. Get the source code from: https://sourceforge.net/projects/pthreads4w/
 2. Unzip, rename to 'pthreads4w' and put in the C:\ folder
 3. Start a Visual Studio x64 native shell